ddevault/status.sr.ht/content/issues/2020-07-29-Planned-maintenance.md

 # TODO: Plan Alpine 3.12 migration as well
 ---

+We're still waiting on the latest data to transfer from the old server to the new.
+It is taking longer than we expected.
+The process is about halfway complete.
+We apologise for the delay.
+{{< track "2020-07-29 19:00:00" >}}

 **Maintenance may require more time than expected**.
 {{< track "2020-07-29 17:50:00" >}}